GitLab Runner Helm Chart

 certsSecretName: RELEASE-wildcard-tls-chain

 The GitLab Runner Helm Chart does not create a secret for you.
-In order to create the secret, you tell Kubernetes to store the certificate as a secret and present it to the GitLab Runner containers as a file.
+To create the secret, tell Kubernetes to store the certificate as a secret, and present it to the GitLab Runner containers as a file.
 To do this, run the following command:

 kubectl create secret generic <SECRET_NAME> \